I can’t remember why I started drinking, even. I used to be able to remember. Then I forgot.

-There’s a ritzy cemetery downtown.
+There’s a ritzy cemetery downtown, Forever Cemetery.
 Biscuit’s buried in the cemetery across from it.

-Most of the headstones are pretty small and cheap.
+Most of the headstones are small and cheap.
 When I saw how shitty Biscuit’s looked in comparison—I’d never been there—my parents didn’t have a lot of money—I cried, just about.
 It was just an iron bar.
-The across part had fallen off.
+The across part had dropped off.

 Janice put the flowers down and cried.

 I felt horrible.
 I needed a drink.